ITV sees production growth bolstered by deals

 Tarinatalo also produces a domestic version of "Dragon's Den" where would-be entrepreneurs bid to win backing for their projects from leading business figures.

-ITV's production unit would deliver profit of more than 100 million pounds in 2012, Crozier said, but that was only 30 or 40 percent of what it could be.
+ITV's production unit would deliver profit of more than 100 million pounds ($160 million) in 2012, Crozier said, but that was only 30 or 40 percent of what it could be.

 The company said on Tuesday that it expected net advertising revenue for 2012 to be broadly flat, allaying investor fears that the market had sharply deteriorated since the summer.